-This course is the first step for those who wish to embark in a career in the maritime sector, with opportunities being available both locally and internationally.
+This programme is the first step for those who wish to embark on a career in the maritime sector, with opportunities being available both locally and internationally.
 The course introduces the basics of engineering related to marine vessels and is ideal for those who wish to be introduced into this sector and obtain a formal vocational qualification.
-After the successful completion of the course, you will become a technical person with sound theoretical and practical competences.
+After successful completion of the course, the learner will have formed sound theoretical and practical competences.
+This course includes work-related training and practice.